AlecAivazis/survey/README.md

 ## Versioning

 This project tries to maintain semantic GitHub releases as closely as possible.
-As such, services like [gopkg.in](http://labix.org/gopkg.in) work very well to ensure non-breaking changes whenever you build your application.
-For example, importing v1 of survey could look something like
+And relies on [gopkg.in](http://labix.org/gopkg.in) to maintain those releasees.
+Importing v1 of survey could look something like

 ```golang
 package main